M4SSD35TRUCT10N/cerebro/assets/material-design-icons/README.md

-# Modified by Enrico Lefass with only the following directories: FONT, SVG (renamed SRC folder) and PNG)!
+# Modified by Enrico Lefass with only the following directories: FONT, SVG (renamed SRC folder)!

 ## Material design icons